Approved by the Energy, Environment, and Water Policy Committee on January 22, 2019

-- The creation of a Water Infrastructure Trust Fund to finance the national shortfall in funding of infrastructure systems under the Clean Water Act and the Safe Drinking Water Act, including stormwater management and other projects designed to improve the nation’s water quality.
+- Establish a federal Water Infrastructure Trust Fund and a National Infrastructure Bank to fund and finance the national shortfall in funding of infrastructure systems under the Clean Water Act and the Safe Drinking Water Act.

-The federal government is best suited to address this crisis because of the public health nature of these investments, inequity between communities to pay on their own, and the inter-jurisdictional and geographic dispersion of benefits of such investments.
-There are many examples of comparable federal intervention where similar problems faced other modes of public infrastructure.
+The issue of water infrastructure financing is best addressed by a strong partnership between local utilities and the federal government because of the public health nature of these investments, the inability of some communities to pay on their own and the inter-jurisdictional and geographic dispersion of benefits of such investments.
+There are many examples of comparable federal intervention where similar problems faced other components of public infrastructure.

-Originally, all investment in drinking water and wastewater treatment was local.
-By the 1960s, the condition of America’s waters was poor.
-In 1972, the federal government established a grants program that recognized the value of water infrastructure investments to the American economy and quality of life.
+Originally, all investment in drinking water and wastewater treatment was provided locally.
+By the 1960s, the condition of America's water infrastructure was poor.
+In the 1970s, the federal government established funding programs that recognized the value of water infrastructure investments to the American economy and quality of life.

-Over the decades of the 1970s and 1980s, the federal government passed significant legislation mandating increasingly stringent water quality and safe drinking water requirements, which resulted in increasing local investment.
-In the 1990s the trend continued with renewed legislative attention to wet-weather sources of pollution and their controls plus promulgation of some drinking water standards in the parts per billion.
-The more stringent effluent discharge standards require large increases in treatment process volume and complex equipment.
-A capital cost for even small communities range in the tens of millions of dollars and for large communities can approach hundreds of millions of dollars.
-Coupled with the large capital costs is an increase in operating and maintenance costs.
+During the 1970s and 1980s, the federal government passed significant legislation mandating increasingly stringent water quality and safe drinking water requirements, resulting in increased local investment.
+In the 1990s the trend continued with renewed legislative attention to stormwater sources of pollution and their control plus promulgation of additional stringent drinking water standards.
+The higher water quality and drinking water standards require large capital and operational costs for increases in treatment process volume and complex equipment.
+Replacing the nation's aging and obsolete water infrastructure will require significant investment, including higher water rates that more accurately reflect the cost to maintain and operate the systems while meeting more stringent standards.

-Not nearly as much federal investment has accompanied these requirements as it once did, but the requirements are still there and growing.
-The net effect is declines in federal outlays and sharp increases in local outlays to the point now where local capital investment appears to be crowded out by local operations and maintenance needs.
+Not nearly as much federal investment has accompanied these requirements to protect the health and the environment as it once did, but the requirements remain and are increasing.
+The net effect is a decline in federal outlays and sharp increases in local outlays.
+One impact of this shift is a decrease in local capital investment in order to afford increased local operations and maintenance needs.

-America’s drinking water, stormwater, and wastewater systems are aging or failing and must be upgraded or expanded to meet increasing federal and state environmental requirements.
-These requirements have created a crisis that is beyond the means of local communities to solve and for which federal assistance is clearly justified.
-Not meeting the investment needs of the next 20 years risks reversing the environmental, public health, and economic gains of the last three decades.
+America's drinking water, stormwater, and wastewater systems are aging or failing and must be upgraded or expanded to meet existing federal and state environmental requirements, additional capacity needs, and increasing sources of pollution.
+These requirements have created a crisis that is beyond the means of local communities to solve alone and for which federal assistance is clearly justified.
+Not meeting the investment needs of the next 20 years' risks reversing the environmental, public health, and economic gains of the last four decades.